mtsmachado8/bubbles/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 ## Database
-You can start the database locally by using
+You can start the database locally by using docker compose.
+First make sure you have docker installed on your machine Then run:
 ```
 docker-compose up
 ```